Jai Hind: History

-In 1907, Abid Hasan Safrani coined the term "Jai Hind", which was adopted as a slogan of the Indian National Army in the 1940s at the suggestion of Subhas Chandra Bose and Abid Hasan.
+In 1907, Chempakaraman Pillai coined the term "Jai Hind", which was adopted as a slogan of the Indian National Army in the 1940s at the suggestion of Subhas Chandra Bose and Abid Hasan.
 After India's independence, it emerged as a national slogan.

 According to Sumantra Bose the phrase is devoid of any religious tones.
 The term became popular as a slogan and greeting of the Indian National Army organised by Subhas Chandra Bose and his colleagues, particularly between 1943 and 1945.

 After India's independence, it emerged as a national slogan, and has been a common form of greeting the Indian people by political leaders and prime ministers such as Jawaharlal Nehru, Indira Gandhi, Rajiv Gandhi, P. V. Narasimha Rao, and others.
 Indira Gandhi in particular often ended her political speeches with a triple shout of "Jai Hind".
 Since the mid-1990s, it came to be used as a greeting among Indian Army personnel.

-In 2019, Air India requires cabin crew to end every announcement with Jai Hind.
+Since 2019, Air India requires cabin crew to end every announcement with Jai Hind.